moeedrafi/social-media-app/README.md

 # Social Media App

-This is a full-stack social media application built with Next.js 15, TailwindCSS, Neon DB, Prisma ORM, and Clerk for authentication.
-It features a responsive, dynamic, and fully interactive user experience, supporting posts, comments, likes, stories, follow requests, and more.
+This project is a full-featured social media application designed to deliver a seamless and interactive user experience.
+Built with Next.js 15, TailwindCSS, Neon DB, Prisma ORM, and Clerk for authentication, it supports essential social networking functionalities like user posts, comments, likes, stories, and follow requests.
+The app is optimized for performance and scalability, offering real-time updates and a responsive design for both desktop and mobile devices.

 ## Tech Stack